 The word hanami is formed by the kanji character 花 (hana), meaning flower and the character 見 (mi), meaning to view.
 Used together, these two characters mean to view flowers.

-Hanami is a very well-known event that is also very important to the Japanese people.
+Hanami is a well-known event that is also very important to the Japanese people.
 During cherry blossom blooming, foreigners from all over the world visit Japan to have this once-in-a-life opportunity of viewing an amazing demonstration of nature’s beauty.

 This is the main event happening in Japan mostly in April, where Japanese and thousands of foreigners gather under cherry blossoms to celebrate the beauty of life.